SageMSK/React-Redux-Starter/README.md

 > npm run dev
 ```

 This boilerplate supports both CSS and SASS files.
 It's your choice.
-It also has basic eslint recommendation setting and extra react linting as well.

 For ESLint, we are using [airbnb config](https://www.npmjs.com/package/eslint-config-airbnb).